xGoldaxe/insaneTransition/README.md

 )
 ```

-# Where did i play the transition
+# Where did I play the transition ?
 The first argument represent the entry point of your transition, this is like a window where the transition will be played :
-Use the class below your transition entry point
+Use the class below for transition entry point

 ```
 <div id="exampleWrapper" class="itrans--wrapper"></div>
 ```

-You must chose a width and height to your wrapper (or it wont work).
+You must chose a width and height for your wrapper (or it wont show anything)